SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

    Basically, pure salt in wet or humid weather absorbs water and clumps up to the point where it won't flow, or won't come out of a shaker.
 This is why some restaurants in humid climates put uncooked rice in the salt shakers, to absorb the water.
-The food chemists at Morton discovered adding first magnesium carbonate (replaced later with calcium silicate) would fix this problem.  <sup id="fn2a">[[2]](#fn2)</sup>
+The food chemists at Morton discovered adding magnesium carbonate (later replaced with calcium silicate) would fix this problem.  <sup id="fn2a">[[2]](#fn2)</sup>

    The salt would flow freely even in moist conditions, hence the phrase "When it rains,